-For exam and translation availability visit the NACE Institute site for individual exam and certification requirements.
+For exam and translation availability, visit the NACE Institute site for individual exam and certification requirements.
 Requirements are specific to each certification and may include a combination of exams, application, course completion, work experience and proof of educational achievements.
-All certification and renewal applicants will be required to complete the NACE International ethics training program OR an equivalent training and provide proof of completion as part of the certification application or renewal process. *Please Note: exams for the Cathodic Protection Technologist and Cathodic Protection Specialist Program will be available in English and Spanish at select Pearson VUE testing centers globally during two specified times per year.
-Please visit the CP 3 and CP 4 certification page for more details.
+All certification and renewal applicants will be required to complete the AMPP ethics training program OR an equivalent training and provide proof of completion as part of the certification application or renewal process. *Please Note: Exams for the Cathodic Protection Technologist (English and Spanish) and Cathodic Protection Specialist (English only) Programs will be available at select Pearson VUE testing centers globally during two specified times per year.
+Please visit the CP3 and CP4 certification pages for more details.